Bailey's Comets

-Bailey's Comets is an animated cartoon series that aired on CBS.
+Bailey's Comets is an American animated cartoon series that aired on CBS.
 The second season consisted entirely of reruns.
-The series was produced by DePatie-Freleng Enterprises and was created by David H. DePatie and Friz Freleng in association with Joe Ruby and Ken Spears.
-Like some Depatie-Freleng Enterprises shows like The Houndcats, The Pink Panther, and The Barkleys, this show contained an adult laugh track.
+The series was produced by DePatie–Freleng Enterprises and was created by David H. DePatie and Friz Freleng in association with Joe Ruby and Ken Spears.
+Like some DePatie–Freleng shows like The Houndcats, The Pink Panther, and The Barkleys, this show contained an adult laugh track.

 Plot

 Different roller skating teams compete in a worldwide race to different locations searching for clues that will lead them to a million-dollar prize at the end of the race.
 Besides the teams interfering with each other, there were also outside forces and subplots that would step in to hinder the teams' progress.

 Characters

 Bailey's Comets

 The protagonists and the team presented as most likely to win the million-dollar prize were a group of teenagers called Bailey's Comets.
 This team consisted of: